ENGLISH COMPOSITION 101

 Honor Code

-In accordance with the Academic Honor Code, students pledge the following: Being a student of a higher standard, I pledge to embody the principles of academic integrity.
+"In accordance with the Academic Honor Code, students pledge the following: Being a student of a higher standard, I pledge to embody the principles of academic integrity."
+If I determine that you have violated the Honor Code or the English Department plagiarism policy, you'll receive a '0' on the assignment, and I may refer you to the Honor Council if I think it appropriate.

 The Emergency Notification System

 All Louisiana Tech students are strongly encouraged to enroll and update their contact information in the Emergency Notification System.
 It takes just a few seconds to ensure you're able to receive important text and voice alerts in the event of a campus emergency.
-For more information on the Emergency Notification System, please visit: http://www.latech.edu/administration/ens.shtml.
+For more information on the Emergency Notification System, please visit: http://www.latech.edu/ administration/ ens.shtml.

-Registration Week (September 8-9)
+Registration Week (December 4-6)

 Period 1

-• Turn in a 12" manilla folder with your name, course, and section number on the tab.
+• Writing: Turn in a 12" manilla folder with your name, course, and section number on the tab.

-Week 1 (September 12-16)
+Week 1 (December 9-13)

 Period 1